microsoft/msticpy/docs/source/data_analysis/AnomalousSequence.rst

             in the visualisation.
             Note, the content of each of these columns should be json serializable in order to be compatible with the figure

         Returns
         -------
         figure

+Let's model and visualise these sessions in one go

 .. code:: ipython3

-    # let's model and visualise these sessions in one go

     anomalous.score_and_visualise_sessions(
         data=sessions_df,
         session_column='Operation_list',